opensearch-project/documentation-website/TERMS.md

 **disable**

 Use *disable* to describe making a feature or command unavailable.
-Examples:
+For example:

 - Clear the checkbox to disable automatic monitoring.
 - The feature is disabled by default.

-Note that other alternative terms to *disable*—such as *deactivate*, *turn off*, or *stop*—are acceptable usage where appropriate and may be found in existing documentation.
-One important consideration when choosing terminology for these cases is that you make sure the language matches corresponding language in the user interface, if applicable.
+Note that alternatives to *disable*—such as *deactivate*, *turn off*, or *stop*—are acceptable usage where appropriate and may be found in existing documentation.
+In all cases, use language that corresponds to the language used in the UI, if applicable.

 Do not use *disable* to refer to users.